ismigar/digital-brain/README.md

 2. Ensure your Notion database has the expected properties (e.g., "Tags", "Note type", "Projects").

+3.  **Understanding the Similarity Filter**: The graph viewer includes a similarity filter (default: 70%) that controls which AI-inferred connections are displayed.
+You can adjust this in the sidebar:
+    - **70-100%**: Only strong AI connections (recommended for beginners).
+    - **30-70%**: Include moderate AI connections.
+    - **0-30%**: Show all AI connections (may include noise).

 ## 🏃 Usage

 ### 1. Run the Analysis Pipeline